MorphoMonarchy/Pollen/docs/1.1.0/Getting Started.md

 - If you notice that Pollen is not working in Mac or Ubuntu builds, but works in Windows, please [submit a bug report](https://github.com/MorphoMonarchy/Pollen/issues).

+## Workflow Tips

+### Design:

+Games often utilize "copy and pasted" particle fx for both the sake of productivity as well as visual consistency for the player (it's nice when there's a win-win between devs and players).

+So what I recommend is designing a generic or 'base' design of a particle effect in either Pollen or GM's particle designer (though you could also work with other 3rd party editors if you want, but it might take a bit more work setting up).
+Then make variations by simply setting the 'template' property to the tag of the 'base' effect and make changes from there.

+For example, you could design a 'base' version of a fireball that looks like a normal fireball, then simply use it as a template in a new type and change the color property to get a blue fireball (see template examples in 'scr_pollen_config_pfx').
+This could even be expanded to create an ice/electro-ball or more!

+### Organization:

+First and foremost, I recommend always defining your generic or 'base' types/system first (i.e. ones that will be used as templates), and also always declare your types before your systems/emitters.
+This will prevent errors from trying to read a type/system before it's defined.

+It also might be useful to group together effects in ways that are relevant for your project.
+For example, you could group all your fireball type/system definitions with the rest of the'"magic' fx (think of them like GM's audio groups but for particle fx).

+This will make it easier if you need to load/destroy particle effects on the fly (for example if there are particle fx that only exist in one level and are never used for the rest of the game.
+See 'Optimization Tips' below for more info).
+It will also make it easier to find the effects you're looking for (especially if you utilize `#region` code folding).

 ## Optimization Tips